-- 1. the review and recommendation of appropriate fees to be paid to Non-executive Directors; and - 2. consideration of remuneration policies to be applied to executives, including any equity-based remuneration plan that may be considered, subject to shareholder approval (where required).
+- 1. the review and recommendation of appropriate fees to be paid to Non-executive Directors; and - consideration of remuneration policies to be applied to executives, including any equity-based remuneration plan that may be considered, subject to shareholder approval (where required).

-Following the end of the 2018 financial year, the Committee reviewed and approved:
+Following the end of the financial year, the Committee reviewed and approved:

-- the remuneration for Non-executive Directors and senior executives which will apply during the financial year ending 30 June 2019; - the short term incentive payments made to senior executives referable to the financial year ended 30 June 2018; and - the issue of options to a small number of senior executives under the Crown Senior Executive Incentive Plan.
+- the remuneration for senior executives which will apply during the financial year ending 30 June 2020; and - the short term incentive arrangements applicable to senior executives referable to the financial year ended 30 June 2019.

-A summary of current remuneration arrangements is set out in more detail in the Remuneration Report.
+A summary of the current remuneration arrangements is set out in more detail in the Remuneration Report.
 The objective of Crown's remuneration policy is to ensure that: